IanZeta64/Compass-Uol-Projeto-2/README.md

 #

+## Server Discovery
+- Eureka server discovery acess by url [http://localhost:8761](http://localhost:8761).
+- Discovers, monitors and balances the microservices registered in this specific discovery server.

+#

 ## Gateway
 - Gateway acess by url port 8080.
 - Creates a mask for the microservices connected to it, replacing the fixed address of all services, making them all use port 8080 + the specific url.
 - After it was turned on, the pet-api and adoption-api microservices were being accessed through the port [http://localhost:8080/api/v1/pet/](http://localhost:8080/api/v1/pet/)*  e [http://localhost:8080/api/v1/adoption/](http://localhost:8080/api/v1/adoption/)*

+#

+## Usage
+Use tools like Insomnia, Postman, or any other HTTP client application to make HTTP requests to the API.
+Json with endpoints imports is in root of project
+### Pet Api
+- Access the API documentation at [http://localhost:8081/swagger-ui/index.html](http://localhost:8081/swagger-ui/index.html) to view and test the available endpoints.

+### Adoption Api
+- Access the API documentation at [http://localhost:8082/swagger-ui/index.html](http://localhost:8082/swagger-ui/index.html) to view and test the available endpoints.

+#

+## Running the project
+- Open IntelliJ;
+- Open the directory 'serverdiscovery/src/main/java';
+- Run the java code 'ServerDiscoveryApplication';

+After it is running, you can do the same for the other 3 folders named PetApi, AdoptionApi, gateway by following the same path and running the java code named AdoptionApiApplication, AdoptionDocApplication, and GatewayApplication, respectively for each directory.

+After that, the entire application is connected and functional.

+You can access the endpoints via insomnia, postman, http or another similar program.

 #